MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-guest-lifecycle-new-project.md

 ---
-title: 'Planning new governance scenarios for business partners and external users'
+title: 'Plan new governance scenarios for business partners and external users with Microsoft ID Governance'
 description: Describes overview of getting started with new business partner and external user scenarios.
 author: billmath
 manager: amycolannino